hideakitai/bevy_serial/README.md

 # bevy_serial

 `bevy_serial` is a plugin to add non-blocking serial communication to bevy.
-This plugin is based on [`mio-serial`](https://github.com/berkowski/mio-serial) that can realize non-blocking high performance I/O.
+This plugin is based on [`mio-serial`](https://github.com/berkowski/mio-serial) that can realize non-blocking high-performance I/O.

 Reading and writing from/to serial port is realized via bevy's event system.
 Each serial port is handled via port name or a unique label you choose.
+These event handlers are added to the following stage to minimize the frame delay.

+- Reading: `CoreStage::PreUpdate`
+- Writing: `CoreStage::PostUpdate`

+## Usage

 ### Simple Example